rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 !!!
 NOTE

-    Don't forget that after restoring a full backup, restoring the binary files (binlogs) completes the reconstitution of the data.
+    Do not forget that after restoring a full backup, restoring the binary files (binlogs) completes the reconstitution of the data.

-The resulting file can be used to restore the database data (the database must still exist or have been recreated beforehand!):
+The resulting file is usable to restore the database data.
+The database must still exist or you must have recreated it beforehand!:

 ```bash
 mariadb -u root -p DATABASE_NAME < backup.sql
 ```

-### Graphical Tools
+### Graphical tools

 Graphical tools exist to facilitate the administration and management of database data.
 Here are a few examples: